hperrin/svelte-material-ui/README.md

 Check out the [Webpack template](https://github.com/hperrin/smui-example-webpack) and the [Rollup template](https://github.com/hperrin/smui-example-rollup) for examples.

 1. To bundle this in your own code, use a Sass processor (not a Sass Svelte **preprocessor**, but a Sass **processor**).
-SMUI `index.js` files import _Sass files_, and they need to be compiled by a processor.
-The `*.svelte` files don't include any Sass or CSS, so a Svelte preprocessor is not necessary.
+SMUI's `index.js` files import _.scss files_, and they need to be compiled by a Sass processor.
+SMUI's `*.svelte` files don't include any Sass or CSS, so a Svelte _preprocessor_ is not necessary.
-   - Alternatively, you can import from the `bare.js` files, which doesn't include any styling.
-Then you can either import the Sass yourself, or use the `bare.css` files which are precompiled and packaged with the default theme.
+   - Alternatively, you can import components from the `bare.js` files, which don't include any styling.
+Then you can either import the Sass yourself, or use the `bare.css` files which are precompiled (with the default theme) and packaged with components.
+Then you can skip the next step, but your [theming options](https://github.com/hperrin/svelte-material-ui/blob/master/THEMING.md#theming-the-bare-css) are limited.
+   - Note that `node-sass` is deprecated, and SMUI uses features that it doesn't support.
+You should use [Dart Sass](https://www.npmjs.com/package/sass) instead.
 2. You must have a `_smui-theme.scss` file in one of your Sass include paths to compile the Sass.
-That is where you set the MDC theme variables.
-If it's empty, it will use the default theme values from MDC.
-See the [theme file](https://github.com/hperrin/svelte-material-ui/blob/master/site/src/theme/_smui-theme.scss) in the demo site for an example that uses Svelte colors.
+That is where you [set the theme variables](https://github.com/hperrin/svelte-material-ui/blob/master/THEMING.md).
+If it's empty, it will use the default theme values from MDC-Web.
 3. If you want the Material Icon, Roboto, and Roboto Mono fonts, be sure to include these stylesheets (or include them from a package):
    ```html
    <link